 Each nomination must be supported by the signature of two other members.

+The First Nations Organisations may nominate eligible members of the Association (refer to subrule 50(b)) to fill the position of First Nations Member.

 Nominations must be lodged with the Association at least seven (7) business days before the date of the general meeting.

 Eligible members may nominate for multiple positions on the Committee.
 Once a nominee is elected to a position, a nomination for any other position for which an election is yet to be held will be considered ineligible.

-Election of Chairofficersperson
+Election of officers

-At the annual general meeting, separate elections must be held for whichever of the following positions: are due for re-election in the following order –:
+At the annual general meeting, separate elections must be held for whichever of the following positions are due for re-election in the following order:

-Chairperson;

-Deputy Chairperson;
+Chair, or if rule 47(b) applies, whichever Co-Chair is due for re-election;

+Deputy-Chair;

 Secretary;